short-greg/mistify/docs/source/intro/getting_started.rst

 Next Steps
 ----------

 The next step is to install Mistify.
-The main requirements are to have Pytorch, Numpy, and Pandas installed.
+The main requirements are to have PyTorch, Numpy, and Pandas installed.